 Colorful seashells and sponges of all shapes, sizes, species, and color can be found everywhere downtown.
-Look for unique shapes like the finger sponges that you don't see very often.
+Look for unique shapes like "finger sponges" that you don't see very often.

 If absorbing the local sponge culture leaves you parched and hungry, there are plenty of choices in town for great seafood or authentic, and delicious, Greek fare.
 Two of my favorites are Rusty Bellies Waterfront Grill for seafood and Hellas for Greek food.

 Rusty Bellies has fantastic views of the water from which to savor the freshest ceviche.
 When they're in season October through May, the stone crabs are yummy and offered with traditional cold mustard sauce or warm drawn butter.

 Visiting Tarpon Springs is one of the most unique food destinations in the US and a must if you love Greek food.
 Hellas offers authentic fare and some twists on traditional favorites.
 Try the traditional Saganaki cheese, served flaming table side then doused with lemon.

 And of course you have to save room for dessert.
 Even if your stomach says no, stop in the bakery next door for some sweet pastries or baklava for the road.